bulithakawushika/Fish-Classification-ML-Model-CNN/README.md

-# Mobile application to identify fish species

-A mobile application in development to identify fish species from an image.
-This is only the start of the project and this flutter project is the frontend of this whole application.
+# Fish Classification Machine Learning Model (CNN)
+ In this project, created a machine learning project to classify 20 fish species, and it is also able to distinguish between fish and non-fish.

 ## Introduction to the project